 One of the truly great partnerships in the Barossa is the blending of Cabernet Sauvignon and Shiraz.
 Whatever the proportions and regardless of whether Shiraz or Cabernet is dominant the synergy is unmistakable.At david Franz I'm pretty much always putting Cabernet Front and Center!

-The components for the 2015 Alexander’s Reward Cabernet Sauvignon Shiraz all reached their nirvana point on the vine within a week of each other.
-The ‘House on the Hill’ Cabernet Sauvignon block 75% (which drives this blend) along with all the Shiraz blocks 25% were all picked between the 21st and 27th of February , sourced from our 'House on the Hill' and 'Stone Well Hill' Vineyards
+The components for the 2016 Alexander’s Reward Cabernet Sauvignon Shiraz all reached their peak ascendant ripeness point over a 3-week period from late February to Mid-March.
+The ‘House on the Hill’ Cabernet Sauvignon block 75% (which drives this blend) along with all the Shiraz blocks 25% were all sourced from our 'House on the Hill' and 'Stone Well Hill' Vineyards

 Deep dense red with hints of brick lingering around the meniscus.

 spearmint perfume layered over black and redcurrant and summer berries. lifted vanilla oak blends back and is filled out with the complexity of the spicy French giving an beautifully balanced nose

 The initial richness of the full raspberry characters are poised against the spearmint menthol over finely balanced against firm oak and fruit Tannins.
 Good acid against the fruit sweetness, cleanses the senses for a beautifully balanced mouthful.The middle palate is full of the of the big berry hit of Cabernet supported by the leathery richness of Shiraz.
 The long palate finishes with the deep bass complexity brought out by extended lees contact.